Shirley Franklin: Political career

-Mayor Shirley Franklin has said that the deficits in the city of Atlanta are not because of excess city spending.
-In fact, according to the Atlanta Business Chronicle city spending actually ran slightly below budgeted amounts through the first quarter of the fiscal year that began in July.
-According to Mayor Shirley Franklin, city tax collections are down by more than 12 percent because of the economic downturn.
-However, basic accounting mistakes in the city budget also played a significant role in the budget crisis.

 Franklin, along with Philadelphia's Michael Nutter and Phil Gordon of Phoenix, lobbied Treasury Secretary Henry Paulson in a joint letter asking for a share of the proposed $700 billion bailout.

 Honors

 Mayor Franklin was the recipient of Profile in Courage Award in 2005, issued by the John F. Kennedy Library Foundation.
 The foundation praised her management of the city of Atlanta during the critical period of enormous deficit and loss of public confidence in government following the corrupt administration of Mayor Bill Campbell.
 In 2007, she received an honorary degree in Doctor of Humane Letters from Oglethorpe University.

 In 2022, she was inducted as a Georgia Trustee, an honor given by the Georgia Historical Society in conjunction with the Governor of Georgia to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.

-In March 2025, Central Avenue in downtown Atlanta was renamed Shirley Clarke Franklin Blvd.
-Westside Reservoir Park was renamed Shirley Clarke Franklin Park.
+In February 2025, a wing of the National Center for Civil and Human Rights was announced to have been named in her honor.
+Franklin had helped to get the center created when Mayor and continued to serve on its board.
+In March 2025, Central Avenue in downtown Atlanta was renamed Shirley Clarke Franklin Blvd and Westside Reservoir Park was renamed Shirley Clarke Franklin Park.

 Personal life

 Franklin has a daughter, Kai Franklin Graham, whose former husband, Tremayne "Kiki" Graham, was sentenced to life in prison for his involvement in a drug dealing operation.
 Kai herself pled guilty to helping to launder money for him.
-Shirley Franklin had a son named Cabral.
-He died in 2015.
+Shirley Franklin had a son named Cabral who passed away in 2015.

-According to a DNA analysis, Franklin is descended, mainly, from people of Guinea-Bissau and Sierra Leone.
+According to a DNA analysis, Franklin says she is descended, mainly, from people of Guinea-Bissau and Sierra Leone.